 The third from the set of military topographic maps is the military topographic map at 1: 100,000.
-It is intended primarily for defense planning and regional operations.
+It is intended primarily for defence planning and regional operations.
 In terms of contents, it is in line with VTK 50 and VTK 25.
-All 16 $40' \times 24'$ sheets were created in 2002 and 2003 through a partial renovation of the former TK 100 VGI.
-6.1.2 General map of the Republic of Slovenia defense administrations with their branches at 1: 250,000 The general map of the Republic of Slovenia defense administrations with branches at 1: 250,000 displays on one sheet the administrative course of boundaries of defense administrations with their branches and respective seats.
-It was created on the basis of the National Map of the Republic of Slovenia at 1: 250,000, created by the Surveying and Mapping Authority of the Republic of Slovenia in 1994 and last thematically updated in 2003.
-6.1.3 Air navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defense (VFR) The 2006-first made aviation navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defense (VFR) is intended for the use by members of the Slovenian army in planning and implementing aircraft training and other air assignments.
+All 16 40'×24' sheets were created in 2002 and 2003 through a partial renovation of the former TK 100 VGI.
+5.1.2 Air navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defence (VFR) The 2006-first made aviation navigation map of the Republic of Slovenia at 1: 250,000 for the purposes of defence (VFR) is intended for the use by members of the Slovenian army in planning and implementing aircraft training and other air assignments.
 It was made on the basis of the General national map of the Republic of Slovenia at 1: 250,000 and in line with the appropriate STANAG standards and actual special specifications in force for aviation maps (Figure 15).
 Last revision dates in 2018.

-Figure 15: Insert from VFR 6.1.4 Orthophotomaps of training areas In 2004 and 2005, the orthophotomaps of the Slovenian army central training grounds Postojna - Poček and Bač at 1: 10,000 were created.
+Figure 15: Insert from VFR 5.1.3 Orthophotomaps of training areas In 2004 and 2005, the orthophotomaps of the Slovenian army central training grounds Postojna - Poček and Bač at 1: 10,000 were created.
 The maps were created in line with the NATO standards.
 The data on the training grounds objects were acquired using a GPS survey.
 The ortophotomaps were renewed in 2017, while in 2013 additional training grounds Bloška Polica and Ulaka were mapped at 1: 5,000 scale.
-6.2 Ministry of Transport, Maritime Directorate In spite of a short coastline measuring only 46.6 km, Slovenia is also a maritime country.
+5.2 Ministry of Infrastructure, Maritime Directorate In spite of a short coastline measuring only 46.6 km, Slovenia is also a maritime country.
 Primarily in the interest of the safe navigation of ships sailing into the Luka Koper port and additionally for reasons of the fast- growing maritime tourism, the Maritime Directorate, operating within the Ministry of Transportation, is implementing the role of a national hydrographic administration in cooperation with the Geodetic Institute of Slovenia.
 The role of the hydrographic administration is to collect and disseminate important information for seafarers and to administer Slovenian nautical maps and other publications important for maritime transport.
 All maps and publications are prepared at the Geodetic Institute of Slovenia.
 The Bay of Koper map at 1: 12,000 was created on the basis of the hydrographic survey by the American hydrographic ship in 1999.
 It was done using computer technology in Mercator projection on the WGS 84 ellipsoid, which allows the use of the GPS satellite system.
 It was followed by the international version of the map and the transformation of the map into an ENC (Electronic Nautical Chart) cell for use in the ECGIS system.
 In addition to this map, the following were published before 2002: - MPZ-UP-1: IALA Nautical symbols system, 1st edition 2000 and - Cartographic key to symbols and abbreviations on Slovenian nautical maps, 1st edition in 2001.
-In the period between 2002 and 2006, the following Slovenian nautical maps were created that are now regularly updated: Piran Bay 02, 1: 12,000, 1st edition 2004 (Figure 16) 3rd 2018, - Bay of Trieste 03, 1: 75,000, 1st edition 2005, 3rd 2018, - Bay of Koper INT 3469, 1: 12,000, 1st edition 2005, 2nd 2011, - Port of Koper 04, 1: 5,000, 2nd edition 2015, - Slovenian Sea small maps, 1: 15,000, 1: 100,000, 1st edition 2005.
+In the period between 2002 and 2006, the following Slovenian nautical maps were created that are now regularly updated: - Piran Bay 02, 1: 12,000, 1st edition 2004 (Figure 16) 3rd 2018, - Bay of Trieste 03, 1: 75,000, 1st edition 2005, 3rd 2018, - Bay of Koper INT 3469\, 1: 12,000, 1st edition 2005, 2nd 2011, - Port of Koper 04, 1: 5,000, 2nd edition 2015, - Slovenian Sea small maps, 1: 15,000, 1: 100,000, 1st edition 2005.